sweetestmeditation/nforbi.com/README.md

 # nforbi.com | Portfolio Site
 ## Overview
-This is a responsive personal portfolio website showcasing projects, contact information, and other relevant details.
+Just about as Vanilla as it gets, this is a responsive personal portfolio website showcasing projects, contact information, and other relevant details.
 The site features a dark and light mode, dynamic content loading on scroll, and a real contact form.
 It is built using HTML, CSS, and JavaScript.

 ## Features
 - Dark and Light Mode: Toggle between dark and light themes for improved readability and user preference.